 A bare subsistence was all that could be had, though the laird might have surplus for disposal or giving to the poor.
 Two bad harvests in a row meant famine, starvation and rocketing prices.
 Everyone would have personal experience of severe food shortages.

 Agricultural production was always going to be at a low level under the feudal system.
 What incentive was there to tend, improve or drain land for tenants with short leases, often annual and verbal?
 It was a stagnant system.
 Low points were reached in the 1590s and 1690s (the Little Ice Age) with many consecutive bad harvests.
 Poor starved and died, livestock disappeared.
 There was a decline in population in the 1690s.
 Something had to happen.

 The so-called Deil’s Dyke is one of Tynron’s mysteries.
 It is mentioned by Wilson and its route is described in detail in his book.

 The real Deil’s Dyke of Galloway runs from Loch Ryan to Annan and is seen to great effect on the hills west of Sanquhar, but does not run very near to Tynron.
 John Barber wrote an excellent article on it in TDGNHAS 1982.

 The supposed route of Wilson’s deil’s dyke is very clear and easy to follow along the hillside of Mid Hill, where it is known as “the Roman Road”.
-On PHOTO *C this can be seen running left to right between Tynron Doon and Mid Hill.
+On the photo of Tynron Doon earlier this can be seen running left to right between Tynron Doon and Mid Hill.
 To the left is an identical sod dyke crossing the “deil’s dyke” at right angles.

 It is particularly clear above Killiewarren, where it is 3 metres wide and 1 metre high with a path on top.
 At Killiewarren Hill it suddenly veers for no apparent reason up to the top of the hill and over, where it abruptly disappears just before the Killiewarren march dyke.